 Biology has become a diverse field with applications in a variety of areas.
 It has become increasingly relevant in society and to the lives of the general public; for example, in conservation, and in the implications of genetic and other types of research.
-Biological knowledge is also relevant to a number of professions the Biomedical and ranging from Biotechnological Sciences to Environmental Management, Conservation and Ecotourism.
+Biological knowledge is also relevant to a number of professions Biomedical ranging from the and Biotechnological Sciences to Environmental Management, Conservation and Ecotourism.